familyfriendlymikey/replacing/readme.md

 ```

 ## Usage
-The argument parsing for `rp` is positional, and any configuration other than what is specified here will throw.
 ```
 cmd | rp [PATTERN [REPLACEMENT [MODIFY [FORCE]]]]
 ```
+The argument parsing for `rp` is positional and depends on the number of arguments provided:

-- If 0 arguments, simply print the sorted file paths passed through stdin.
+0. Simply print the sorted file paths passed through stdin.
-- If 1 argument, print lines with text matching the specified regex pattern.
+1. Print lines with text matching the specified regex pattern.
-- If 2 arguments, print matching text with replacements.
+2. Print with replacements.
+Ampersands (`&`) in the replacement string will be substituted with the corresponding match.
+Literal ampersands can be specified with `\&`.
-- If the 3rd argument is `-M` and you are in a clean working git directory, modify the input files accordingly.
+3. Modify the input files accordingly.
+This argument *must* be `-M` and you must be in a clean working git directory.
-- If the 4th argument is `-F`, modify the input files regardless of git status.
+4. Forcibly modify the input files regardless of git status.
+This argument *must* be `-F`.

 ## Examples